 - Construct a fort with pillows, foam cushions, blankets, and sheets.

-2. Add cushions, pillows, yoga mat, bean bag chair or other seating options.
+2. Add cushions, pillows, a yoga mat, a bean bag chair, or other seating options.

 4. Use a small lamp, if needed, to read/work.
 A clip-on reading light or portable LED camping lanterns may be good options.